intuition-dev/INTUITION2/docs/README.md

 mbake .
 ```

 This will create `index.html`.
 Of course you can use regular Pug syntax to include other Pug files or Markdown.
-(MetaBake Markdown flavor includes CSS support):
+(INTUITION Markdown flavor includes CSS support):
 ```pug
 body
    div